Mook-as/stackato-doc/admin/best-practices/index.rst

 Applying Updates
 ----------------

-Major version upgrades of Stackato require a data :ref:`migration to a new VM or cluster <bestpractices-migration>`, but patch releases can be applied in place using the :ref:`kato patch <kato-command-ref-patch>` command.
+Major version upgrades of Stackato can be done using :ref:`kato node upgrade
+<upgrade>` or a :ref:`migration to a new VM or cluster
+<bestpractices-migration>`, but patch releases (normally minor fixes to
+particular components) can be applied in place using the :ref:`kato patch <kato-command-ref-patch>` command.

-To see a list of updates available from ActiveState, run the following command on any Stackato VM::
+To see a list of patches available from ActiveState, run the following command on any Stackato VM::

   $ kato patch status